A pixel is represented by a dot or square on a computer monitor display screen.

 Pixel is healthy and ready for adoption.

 Medium size, athletic and very well proportioned.
 And look at those eyes!!
+This dog is GORGEOUS in person.

 Current Living Situation:

 Pixel is living-it-up at MPR shelter.
 He's a good sport about his situation and taking his ordeal in stride.
 Pixel keeps his kennel clean and uses the doggy-door to let himself out for his business if needed.
 He does well with his bedding and keeps his kennel neat and tidy.
 He is no trouble at all and the volunteers adore him.
+They claim he is the best dog we have right now and no one understands why he hasn't been adopted yet.

 Pixels loves to run, play and have a good time outside and is a calm, well-behaved cuddle-bug inside.
 Pixel is a beautiful smart boy with good manners and great demeanors.
 Pixel loves to chase the ball and do zoomies in the yard.
 He's a well-rounded dog with a medium/high energy level but very chill in the house.
 The kind of dog who can adapt to a lot of different situations provided he has a good outlet for his energy.